webbeetechnologies/bamboo-atoms/DEVELOPER_NOTES.md

 You want to make a library that enables theming by injecting component styles.
 The library should make efficient use of context to create a simple theming solution.

-Build the library with support for Dark/Light theme.
+Build the library with support for Dark/Light modes.

 Implement minimal default style to represent an aesthetic UI.